Beep…beep …

 6. Customize the GS1 QR Code per your brand

 Another big update from linear barcodes is the ability to customize a QR Code.
-When you will use this QR Code as your marketing tool (along with GS1 data carrier), it makes sense to make it as branded as possible.
+When using this QR Code as your marketing tool (along with the GS1 data carrier), it makes sense to make it as branded as possible.

 Like other brand elements, you can customize a QR Code with your brand colors, background, logo, and more, something that’s not possible with linear barcodes.
 If you use a QR Code generator like Uniqode, you will be able to: